SalinatedCoffee/my-leetcode-solutions/Python3/0100. (E) Same Tree/README.md

 This problem is trivial to solve; just traverst the two trees simultaneously using the same traversal algorithm.
 No gotchas, no weird inputs, no time constraints.
 Here we've opted to use an iterative DFS-based approach using two stacks.
 Whenever we encounter a discrepancy between the two trees (one node does not exist or nodes have different values) we return `False`.

 #### Conclusion
-As is the case for any depth-first tree traversal this solution runs in $O(n)$ time with $O(h) memory, where $n$ is the number of nodes in a tree and $h$ the height.
+As is the case for any depth-first tree traversal this solution runs in $O(n)$ time with $O(h)$ memory, where $n$ is the number of nodes in a tree and $h$ the height.
 Since the worst case is when both trees are identical to one another it does not matter which tree we refer to in this analysis.

 ### `solution_2.py`
 This solution is the recursive flavor of the first one, added here for completeness.